gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In previous versions of Gradle the URL referred to by `RepositoryHandler.mavenCentral()` was pointing to `https://repo1.maven.org/maven2/`.
 Sonatype recommends using the canonical URL `https://repo.maven.apache.org/maven2/` instead.
 This version of Gradle makes the switch to `repo.maven.apache.org` when using the `mavenCentral()` API.

+### Provider API documentation

+In this release, the Gradle team added a new chapter in the user guide documenting the [Provider API](userguide/lazy_configuration.html).

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.